Chicago: 1875–1899: Railroads, annexation, health, stature

 In 1893, Chicago hosted the World's Columbian Exposition on former marshland at the present location of Jackson Park.
 The Exposition drew 27.5 million visitors, and is considered the most influential world's fair in history.
+The city's municipal device, a Y within a circle, was the result of a contest run by the Chicago Tribune in 1892, in anticipation of the Columbian Exposition.
 The University of Chicago, formerly at another location, moved to the same South Side location in 1892.
 The term "midway" for a fair or carnival referred originally to the Midway Plaisance, a strip of park land that still runs through the University of Chicago campus and connects the Washington and Jackson Parks.